arnolddevos/arnolddevos.github.io/_posts/2018-03-26-Scala_Effects.md

 ```scala
 type IO[Unit] = implicit IOEffect => Unit
 ```

+Implicit function types should be marked `Immutable` so they can be used this way.

 The various implicit function shortcuts apply.
 A `;` works something like the monadic `>>` operator in this example: